-Applicants often us ask if they should apply for exam vs. no exam life insurance.
+Applicants often us ask if they should apply for a medical or a no exam life insurance.
 The answer is that it depends on several factors, including health and age.
 Those with health issues that are considered high-risk will likely face higher premiums or even get rejected after the results of a medical exam.
 That is why many clients often ask about the best type of policy for them to improve their chances of approval and to qualify for the best rates.

 The misconception is that no exam life insurance is more expensive than traditional, fully underwritten policies.
-They used to be, but that was then, this is now.
+They used to before, but not anymore.
 Modern no exam policies can be just as affordable as the typical policies, especially with the largest, household name insurance carriers.
 Of course, it will be dependent on your health profile, age, and other risk factors that life insurance companies consider in setting pricing and rate class.
 Let’s dive into some details.

 No Exam Life Insurance: Who Should Apply?